 - FOCUS on what you are eating rather than how much

 I used to be obsessed with counting calories on MyFitnessPal.
-I was never satisfied from always restricting myself which would result in me just pigging out at the end of the day.
-Obviously by the name of my blog, I eventually went vegan and primarily eat plant-based.
+I was never satisfied with always restricting myself which would result in me just pigging out at the end of the day.
+I eventually went vegan and primarily eat plant-based.
 Now I don’t worry about calories, I just make sure I am eating whole, mostly plant-based foods.
 Since being vegan, my body has started to crave foods like bananas, peanut butter, burritos, salads, smoothies, oatmeal, pasta, sweet potatoes, etc. I listen to my body and eat whatever I want.
 I eat until I am full and never feel guilty.
 Not only have I lost weight being vegan, but I feel and look healthy.

 2. Brush your teeth